Indonesia Visa for Malaysian Citizens

 • Passport number

 You’ll also need to give some information about your travel plans.
-This includes your mode of transportation, date of arrival, and accommodation details.
+This includes your mode of transportation, arrival date, and accommodation details.

-Once you’ve finished your form, you need to pay the Indonesia eVisa fees by credit or debit card and submit your application.
+Once you’ve finished your form, double check all the information you have entered.
+Then, pay the eVisa fee by credit or debit card to submit your application.

 Indonesia eVisa for Malaysians: Document Requirements